cmpnd-ai/dspy-cli/docs/index.md

 ## Overview

-dspy-cli is a deployment framework for LLM-backed application features.
-It generates standardized project structure and HTTP interfaces for DSPy modules, reducing setup time from hours to minutes.
+`dspy-cli` helps you quickly create, evolve, and deploy [DSPy](https://dspy.ai/) programs.
+It generates a standardized project structure and HTTP interfaces for DSPy modules, reducing the time required to deploy an AI-powered endpoint.

+`dspy-cli` has three main functions:

+- `new`: Creates a new project, after walking you through a few questions. `new` sets up directory structure, an initial program, configuration, and a Dockerfile.
+- `generate`: Creates additional programs, signatures, and modules.
+Running `generate signature` creates a signature and module according to any provided parameters, with the necessary import statements.
+- `serve`: Stands up an HTTP API with endpoints for all modules and a web UI for calling them.
+The `serve` command auto-detects modules at run time and hot-reloads as files are updated.

 ## The Problem